-Q&A on Critical Infrastructure for Children
+Critical Infrastructure for Children

-Moloney cited a recent report that projects that over the next decade, nearly 3.5 million manufacturing jobs will likely need to be filled, and the skills gap is expected to result in 2 million of those jobs going unfilled.”
+“The manufacturing industry in Massachusetts is facing a critical shortfall in skilled workers, with jobs currently unfilled and more expected to open up over the next 10 years….over the next decade, nearly 3.5 million manufacturing jobs will likely need to be filled, and the skills gap is expected to result in 2 million of those jobs going unfilled.”

 That quote was not speculation on her part; she was quoting page four of this report.
 This is one of many reasons why Critical Infrastructure for Children explores multiple tactics to assure we keep these jobs here.
 If we’re aggressive, smart and work together, maybe we can create our percentage of those two million jobs, or eighty thousand jobs right here in New England.

 CIC shines a light on some of the great work being done and the subsequent opportunities created, with a shameless focus on how to extend those opportunities to as many New Englanders as possible.

 Why did I write the letter A Mystical Vision of Wild Wes”and integrate it into CIC?
 CIC has strong sections on progressive coursework and I wanted to make the point that there is also massive room for improvement in almost every area of “progressive coursework, and that questions 87-110 in CIC focus on responses to this.
 These represent opportunities for ambitious programming.
 In my opinion, the dimensions of the “green” platforms of schools and organizations in New England that others might be able to improve upon include;